devbranch-vitaliy/invotraD9/README.md

 3. Go to docker dir via terminal - `cd docker/`
 4. Raise a new build  - `docker-compose up -d`
 5. Copy setting file to the project - `cp docker/settings.php ../drupal/web/sites/default/settings.php`

+# Users

+The site has a user *admin* with the same password as the current integration sites.